-On Saturday, June 8, 2019, The Coming Home Network will be hosting a day of reflection at the National Shrine of St. Elizabeth Ann Seton in Emmitsburg, Maryland.
+On Saturday, June 8, 2019, The Coming Home Network hosted a day of reflection at the National Shrine of St. Elizabeth Ann Seton in Emmitsburg, Maryland.
 There are a number of ways in which St. Elizabeth is a uniquely appropriate spiritual companion for converts and journeyers.
 She was drawn by the Eucharist, struggled with her desire to enter the Church, and faced opposition from loved ones when she decided to become Catholic.
 Furthermore, she experienced all of these struggles and joys as a wife and mother in an American context.

 In addition to all of that, St. Elizabeth Ann Seton serves as a model for converts to the Catholic Faith in that she did something well that so many of us struggle to do: she took her gifts from a lifetime relationship with Christ outside the Church and figured out how to use them inside the Church after she entered.